 Situated six hours away of Banaue, the Lumiang Burial Cave houses a total of 200 coffins that have survived 500 years of natural and man-made disasters.
 Eerie yet fascinating, the old Igorot tradition of burying their loved ones speaks highly of the tribe’s rich culture.

-The hanging coffins of Sagada are picture-perfect sight more impressive than any horror fiction.
+The hanging coffins of Sagada are a picture-perfect sight more impressive than any horror fiction.
 Within the dark corners of the Lumiang Burial Cave lay a stack of coffins that enclose some of the oldest Igorot ancestors.
 A number of coffins, however, are placed in the highest corners of the cave walls.
 These coffins are suspended from the limestone cliffs via ropes and strong wires.

-Local tourist guides assure visitors that the position of the coffins signify how much loved ones cared for the deceased.
+Local tourist guides assure visitors that the position of the coffins signify how loved ones cared for the deceased.
 In other words, the higher the coffin, the more valued the deceased was.
 The coffins were made by hollowing out logs that are apparently smaller than the actual size of the dead.
 As a result, the body would assume a “fetal position”–a preferred technique believed by ancient Igorots as a way to bring peace to the departed’s soul.

 Sagada hanging coffins are a gem that one can only reach through an exhausting trek.
 During the Pre-Hispanic era, relatives and loved ones of the deceased would travel the beaten path in order to place the coffin inside the Lumiang Cave.
 Prior to that, a 5-day pre-burial ritual was required during which the body was preserved using smoke.